dylanagreen/nearly_nmf/paper/README.md

 4. `04-chi_2.ipynb` - Fig 6.
 Loads $\chi^2$ data (from chi_2.py), and makes a histogram of their differences.
 5. `05-timing_plots.ipynb` - Fig 7.
 Loads the saved timing (from timing.py) to generate the plots.
 Includes both a horizontal and vertical version of the three panels joined as well as each individual panel.
 6. `06-recon.ipynb` - Fig 8.
 Loads the dataset and splits out the validation set, then plots reconstructions for both the noisy and noise-free templates.

+The following is the process to generate the data and train templates used in the above plots:

+1. Generate 200k simqso qsos: `python run_simqso --seed 100921 --n_qsos 200000 --n_proc 128 -o qsos.fits`
+2. Generate the noisy qsos and their corresponding rebinned and rescaled noise-free truths: `python add_noise.py --seed 100921 -o qsos -i qsos.fits --renorm`
+3. Train the templates: `python train_templates.py --seed 100921 -i qsos_noisy.fits -o noisy --validate --algorithm both` to train both Nearly and Shift-NMF on the noiseless dataset, saving with the suffix "noiseless", and including fitting the templates to the validation dataset.
+Repeat the same commend with `noiseless` in place of `noisy` to fit to the noise-free truth dataset.
+4. Use the NNLS solver to fit the trained templates to the validation dataset with `python chi_2.py -i qsos_noisy.fits`.